NoelleMtz/pandas-challenge/README.md

 mkdir Pandas-Challenge # Create folder "Python-Challenge" on computer cd ~/DataClass/Pandas-Challenge # Go to that folder

-# Clone into computer
 git clone https://github.com/NoelleMtz/pandas-challenge.git

-# Add folder for assignment
 mkdir PyCitySchools

 git add . # Add file to your local repo and stages it for commit